moshfeu/vscode-diff-merge/README.md

 ## 🌅🌅 This extension is (almost) not needed anymore 🌅🌅

-Since vscode has this feature built-in, and even a better one, this extension is no longer needed.
+Since vscode [has 3 way merge built-in](https://code.visualstudio.com/updates/v1_69#_3-way-merge-editor), and even a better one, this extension is no longer needed.

 I keep the extension and the source code for education and refrences only.